tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 To find out the locations which are leaking, you must add a temporary additional surface object (e.g. a cube or a plane) around model parts to see where leaking stops.

+**Q: Why is final mesh scale/rotation/placement wrong?**

+A: Likely because Object Location/Rotation/Scale is wrong for some object.
+If you need to do any movement/rotation/scaling when you import your surface meshes into Blender to get the end result correct, then it is good idea to use the *Apply LocRotScale for All* operator/button to reset the scale before continuing.
+If you don't use correct Object scale in Blender, then the measures shown in Blender are incorrect.
+It is best to fix all location/rotation/scale issues in CAD prior to exporting surface meshes to avoid this pitfall.

 **Q: Why build a SnappyHexMesh GUI on top of Blender?**